nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 2. Download the latest tp.jar file.
 3. Copy the file to the folder you want to use as the home folder for your Task Manager.
 4. Open a command terminal, cd into the folder where you placed the jar file, and run the following command to start the application:java -jar tp.jar
 5. The application will start, and any existing tasks will be loaded from the file spendswift.txt.
-If this file doesn't exist, it will be created automatically when tasks are added.
+If this file doesn't exist, it will be created automatically when tasks are saved after exiting the program properly.
 6. Type commands below the outputs and press Enter to execute them.
 For example:

 For details on all available commands, refer to the Features section below.